ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-a-permanent-bed.md

 all the time.
 But because
 it blocks
-the walkway
+the hallway
 through the van,
 you will probably
 want to wait
 until bed time.

-It not hard,
+It not hard
 or time-consuming
 but it is
 one more thing